 The gist of plaintiffs claims is that the drug increased serum glucose levels causing diabetes.
-Pfizer never properly let patients or doctors know of this risk so they could make a different choice or perhaps avoid this class of drugs all together.
-Accordingly, the suits allege, Lipitor is defective and unreasonably dangerous and the drug was sold with a warning that did not properly alert patients and doctors of the risk.
+Pfizer never properly let patients or doctors know of this risk so they could make a different choice, or perhaps avoid this class of drugs altogether.
+Accordingly, the suits allege that Lipitor is defective and unreasonably dangerous and was sold with a warning that did not properly alert patients and doctors of the risk.

 The MDL would create a “sort of” class action where all of the cases would be consolidated in federal court.
 The plaintiffs have suggested the case be centralized in South Carolina.

 There have been a number of mass tort “the drug caused me diabetes” cases that have failed.
 With Lipitor be different?
 Let’s see.